True Key Review: Quick Expert Summary

 2-Factor Authentication (2FA)

-True Key’s 2FA is supposed to make your account safer and prevent unauthorized access, but it doesn’t work very well (and it doesn’t support many good 2FA tools).
+True Key’s 2FA is supposed to make your account safer and prevent unauthorized access, but it doesn’t work very well (and it doesn’t support many good 2FA tools like Yubikey).
 With 2FA, you need to supply both a password and a second form of verification to log in — for example, if you get a one-time code sent to your phone after you enter your password for a website, that one-time code is the second form of verification.

 Many of the best password managers are compatible with a variety of 2FA tools, so that even if your master password is breached, your account can’t be accessed without that second form of verification.